[HISTORY: Adopted by the Board of Supervisors of Adams County 6-20-2017 by Ord. No. 20-2017. Amendments noted where applicable.]

 The Ethics Board shall have the power to compel attendance of witnesses and to issue subpoenas under § 885.01, Wis.
 Stats.

 Unless otherwise precluded by law, informal disposition of any case may be made by stipulation, agreed settlement, consent order or default.

 Upon completion of the hearing, the Ethics Board shall adjourn to closed session for deliberations.
 Any person not a member of the Board, including County Board Supervisors, shall be excluded from the deliberations of the Ethics Board.
 The Corporation Counsel shall further be excluded from deliberations if the Corporation Counsel prosecuted the complaint on behalf of the complainant.
-Within the 10 workdays of the conclusion of the hearing, the Ethics Board shall complete and serve the parties its written findings, recommendations and orders signed by all participating Ethics Board members, together with findings of fact and conclusions of law, concerning the propriety of the conduct of the official or employee.
-The recommendations made by the Ethics Board may include a recommendation of the action and/or discipline that the Ethics Board believes that the official's or employee's governing, appointing or hiring authority should consider taking against the accused, including, without limitation, censure, suspension, removal of an official from office or employment or that an employee be disciplined or discharged.
+Within the 10 workdays of the conclusion of the hearing, the Ethics Board shall complete and serve the parties its written findings of fact, conclusions of law, recommendations and orders signed by all participating Ethics Board members concerning the propriety of the conduct of the official or employee.
+The recommendations made by the Ethics Board may include a recommendation of the action and/or discipline that the Ethics Board believes that the official or employee by the official's or employee's governing, appointing or hiring authority should consider taking against the accused including, without limitation, censure, suspension, removal of an official from office or employment or that an employee be disciplined or discharged.

-If, after investigation and hearing, the Ethics Board determines by clear, convincing and satisfactory evidence that a violation of this chapter has occurred, the Ethics Board must make one or more of the following:
+If, after investigation and hearing, the Ethics Board determines by clear, convincing and satisfactory evidence that a violation of this chapter has occurred, the Ethics Board must take one or more of the following actions:

 Supervisors.
 If the person found to have violated this chapter is an elected member of the Board of Supervisors, the Ethics Board may refer the matter and recommendations to the Board of Supervisors for whatever action the Board of Supervisors deems appropriate under law.